Orpheus has two major locations in Los Angeles, one is found in the yellow pages, the other is kept off the books.

 Your Director: Clinton Morgrave II (Fame 3)

-That’s his full blown name, but he likes to simply go by Clint.
+That’s his full-blown name, but he likes to simply go by Clint.
 Born to a family of ostensible wealth, Clint’s story is one of near-prolific career trajectories, unfathomable windfalls of stock gains, and a keen and calculating mindset.
 An occult investigator born to the Morgraves, a family of entrepreneurs and moguls, Clint used his rich education to fund his personal foray into the Occult.
 It was during this time that he proceeded to buy a large chunk of Orpheus equity, forcing himself into Orpheus’s operations.
-It was only after the heads of Orpheus met Clint that they realized how much of an asset he was, and gave him control of the LA Branch in 2019.
+It was only after the heads of Orpheus met Clint that they realized how much of an asset he was and gave him control of the LA Branch in 2019.

 Oh.
 And he’s 22 years old.

 Clint carries a presence of authority and status that is undeniable to folks who meet him.
 Many say you feel his company before he even walks in the door.
 He is no Flatliner, though people say behind closed doors that his Vitality must be voluminous if he were.
-That said, Clint is extremely mature for his young age.
+That said, Clint is extremely mature for his early age.
 He is mild-mannered.
 He never raises his voice, is empathetic to the Agents in his employ and manages, somehow, to toe the line between working his Agents to actual death and giving them Beach time so they don’t break under the strain.
 Clint is dedicated to his work, and he expects his agents to be too.
 Both the mundane and the Projectors.

-Many have dug into the secrets of Clinton Morgrave II, and if they found anything interesting they aren’t talking.
+Many have dug into the secrets of Clinton Morgrave II, and if they found anything interesting, they aren’t talking.

 Chief Medical Officer: Dr. David Wayfield, MD, MS, NRH